Prof Payal Saxena is a Gastroenterologist and Hepatologist, subspecialised in Interventional Endoscopy.

-A/Prof Payal Saxena is a Gastroenterologist subspecialised in Interventional Endoscopy.
+Professor Payal Saxena is a Gastroenterologist subspecialised in Interventional Endoscopy.
 She completed her specialist Gastroenterology training in Sydney then travelled to the USA where she undertook a two-year Interventional Endoscopy and Research fellowship at Johns Hopkins Hospital.
-She is appointed at Royal Prince Alfred Hospital, Chris O'Brien Lifehouse and Double Bay Day Surgery.
+She is appointed at Royal Prince Alfred Hospital and Chris O'Brien Lifehouse.

-A/Prof Saxena has numerous published works and has been invited to present at a variety of national and international conferences.
-She is on the editorial review board for Video Gastrointestinal Endoscopy and editorial reviewer for field publications such as Endoscopy, Gastrointestinal Endoscopy, Digestive Diseases and Sciences and World Journal of Endoscopy.
+Prof Saxena has numerous published works and has been invited to present at a variety of national and international conferences.
+She is on the editorial board for top journals including Gastrointestinal Endoscopy, Video Gastrointestinal Endoscopy and editorial reviewer for field publications such as Endoscopy, Gastrointestinal Endoscopy, Digestive Diseases and Sciences and World Journal of Endoscopy.

 Prof Saxena is involved in postgraduate teaching and passionate about ongoing research.
 She has many professional memberships including the Gastroenterological Society of Australia, American Gastroenterology Association, American Society for Gastrointestinal Endoscopy, Natural Orifice Surgery Consortium for Assessment and Research (NOSCAR) and Australasian Neurogastroenterology and Motility Association.